Minocrisy/YOGI/README.md

 6. A loading indicator will appear during the analysis process.
 7. Once complete, the analysis result will be displayed along with the cost of the operation.

+### Notion Integration

+The Notion Integration tab now features:
+1. A card-based layout for better organization.
+2. A "Sync with Notion" button to initiate data synchronization.
+3. A status container to display sync results.
+4. A recent syncs list to show the history of synchronization attempts.

+### API Management

+The API Management tab has been redesigned with:
+1. Separate cards for API Keys, Models, and Usage Tracking.
+2. Improved buttons for adding new API keys and models.
+3. A visual representation of usage statistics.

 ## Known Issues

 - Video generation is currently not functioning as expected.
 We are working on resolving issues with the Hugging Face API integration for this feature.